brunoguilherme1/Experiments/README.md

 ### Input Data
-DiVe receive as input any sequence of strings(sentences), each string of trainning corpus will be map to a vector.
+NaVA receive as input any sequence of strings(sentences), each string of trainning corpus will be map to a vector.
 Each file should have one sentence per line as follows (space delimited): \
 `...`\
 `weaknesses minor feel layout remote control show complete file names mp3s`\